microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/attachment.md

 * An item (contact, event or message, represented by an [itemAttachment](../resources/itemattachment.md) resource)
 * A link to a file ([referenceAttachment](../resources/referenceattachment.md) resource)

->**Note**: If you're attaching a file to a group post, or attaching an item to an event, message, or group post, there is a limit to the size of the attachment to under 4 MB.
-A good practice is to keep the file attachment under 3 MB because when a file over 3.5 MB is encoded in base64, its file size can be over 4 MB.
+>**Note**: If you're attaching a file to a group post, or attaching an item to an event, message, or group post, limit the size of the attachment to 3 MB.
 >
 > If you're attaching a file under 3 MB, you can [add the file attachment to a user event](../api/event-post-attachments.md), [to a message](../api/message-post-attachments.md), or [to a group post](../api/post-post-attachments.md).
 >